vishalkrishna8/git-profile-searcher/README.md

 ## Github Profile Searcher
-This app is help for students to search easily user profile of github
+This app is helpful to search easily user profile of github

 **[Live demo](https://searchgithubprofile.vercel.app/)**